 You should buy a chair with a footrest and raise your legs accordingly.
 But never flatten your legs and knees.
 While sitting, ensure that your legs are positioned higher than your hips.
 The best position is hips are in the lower area while the legs are on the upper side, and the back doesn’t curve forward.

 9. Sit Right Reclining Angle

-Sitting upright all day on a chair can lead your body to Sciatica pain, but if will use recliners, you can change multiple reclining angles during different times a day.
+Sitting upright all day on a chair can lead your body to Sciatica pain, but if will use recliners, you can change multiple reclining angles at different times a day.
 When you use the reclining position in Sciatica, you will feel more comfortable.
 The Sciatica pain relieving is also related to height adjustment of the chair and seat softness.

 Keeping your hip at 90 degrees will be best for sitting during Sciatica.
 This position will remove pressure from your sciatic nerves.
 When you find a suitable position for your hip and body, it will relieve sciatic pain.

-How to Sit on Couch with Sciatica?
+How to Sit on a Couch with Sciatica?

 A sensitive part of the body, but suffering from sciatica pain will affect work and daily life.
 According to a medical perspective, these tips are perfect, and you can find your best option for sitting.